FYI: Orthotic Devices

 Many of the items that these specialists may recommend are available locally in medical supply stores and these professionals can guide you in making a wise purchase or rental.
 The vast array of products (new ones are constantly coming on to the market) and where to find them can be confusing and costly if poor or unsuitable choices are made.

 Insurance companies, including Medicare, will pay for some items if a physician has prescribed it.
-Remember, too, that some of these items may be available through your local ALS chapter or MDA clinic.
+Remember, too, that some of these items may be available through your local ALS office or MDA clinic.
 Seek advice and assistance before you purchase or rent a major item.

 For example, there are many kinds of wheelchairs for different needs; motorized, reclining, etc., there is even a special wheelchair for using on the beach.
 Some people use several kinds.
 It is also important to know that a good wheelchair must fit.
 People buying wheelchairs should be measured to fit the particular chair.
 Never buy or rent a wheelchair without first trying it on.